 Video series: Stories of gender and social inclusion in Zambia

-From AICCRA's team in Zambia, a new five-part video stories showcasing stories from participants in our gender and social inclusion bundles on aquaculture, solar irrigation, seed systems and value chains.
+From AICCRA's team in Zambia, a new five-part video series showcasing stories from participants in our gender and social inclusion bundles on aquaculture, solar irrigation, seed systems and value chains.

-AICCRA Zambia's work prioritizes gender equality and social inclusion to transform livelihoods - focusing on removing and overcoming the barriers to the benefits from accessing and using climate information services and climate-smart agriculture.
+AICCRA Zambia's work prioritizes gender equality and social inclusion to transform livelihoods - focusing on removing and overcoming the barriers to the benefits of accessing and using climate information services and climate-smart agriculture.

 After more than three years working with these communities in Zambia, we visited some of the women and young people involved in the climate-smart bundles to capture their stories in their words.